apatruno618/e28/peer-review.md

 + Reviwee's name: Gerald Walden
 + URL to reviewee's Github repo: *<https://github.com/bibliodrone/e28>*

-*Answer the following questions in regards to the student's project you are reviewing.
-Include context and code examples in your answers when relevant.*

 ### Are you able to produce any errors or unexpected results?

 + I was not able to produce any errors.
-+ All features worked as expected.
++ All features work as expected.
-+ The application was very intuitive and easy to navigate.
++ The application is very intuitive and easy to navigate.

 ### Were there any parts of the interface that you found confusing or unclear?

 + Although the `<title>` of the page is `myblog` having that also reflected in a header or tagline would have made the application's purpose even more clearer.

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?

++ The `methods` in `/BlogPage.vue` would benefit from comments but in general, the code is sufficiently commented.

 ### Are there any parts of the code that you found interesting or taught you something new?

++ The existence and use of `!important` in `/BlogCategories.vue` is new to me.
+After reading up on what it does I've learned it has some pretty serious styling consequences!

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?